 On a cool evening, we boarded tram #D in Vienna and headed to the end of the line.
 When we travel, we look for “local experiences” and a local had told us about something called a heuriger in the Austrian capital.
 We didn’t understand the concept, but if it was a local restaurant that served wine,

-Updated: January 2018 Vienna, Austria has a fantastic restaurant scene!
+Vienna, Austria has a fantastic restaurant scene!
 Leading up to our trip, we read that until about a decade ago, Austrian cuisine hadn’t innovated in generations.
 However, we found a lot of variety in the Austrian capital.
-Dinner Cantinetta Antinori – This place tops our list for best meal in Vienna,
+Dinner Cantinetta Antinori – This place tops our list for best meal in Vienna, and it wasn’t

 Even if you only travel to Europe once, you will undoubtedly spend a fair amount of time in big, opulent houses of some kind—houses that belonged to rulers, to the very rich, or were built to honor God.
 Some are worth more time and effort than others, and Vienna’s Hofburg Palace is one of those